CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Results

 \subsection{Effect of the CTF}

 The CTF distorts the volume reconstruction, especially for thick samples or when data are acquired at high magnification (i.e., small pixel size).
 Ignoring the CTF can result in the loss of high-resolution details.
-To evaluate the impact of CTF correction on tomographic reconstruction, we use a tomogram of C. reinhardtii thylakoid membranes obtained from EMPIAR-11830.
+To evaluate the impact of CTF correction on tomographic reconstruction, we use a tomogram of \textit{Chlamydomonas reinhardtii} thylakoid membranes obtained from EMPIAR-11830.

-As shown in Figure~\ref{fig:ctf-recons-hiv}, \method{} performs similarly when given the CTF corrected tilt-series (Figure \ref{fig:ctf-cryolithe}) and the non-CTF corrected tilt-series (Figure \ref{fig:noctf-cryolithe}).
+As shown in Figure~\ref{fig:ctf-recons-hiv}, \method{} performs similarly when given the CTF corrected tilt series (Fig.~\ref{fig:ctf-cryolithe}) and the non-CTF corrected tilt series (Fig.~\ref{fig:noctf-cryolithe}).
 In particular, CTF correction leads to improved contrast and slightly attenuated the noise.
-On the contrary, the performance of the baseline reconstruction (FBP+Cryo-CARE+IsoNet) strongly depends on whether CTF correction is applied.
+The performance of the baseline reconstruction (FBP+Cryo-CARE+IsoNet), however, strongly depends on whether CTF correction is applied.
 Without CTF correction, the baseline reconstruction exhibits clear artifacts, such as oscillatory patterns between membranes (Figure~\ref{fig:baseline-no-ctf}).
-When CTF correction is included, using Wiener filtering as described in IsoNet's original publication \cite{liu2022isotropic}, the baseline performance improves.
+When CTF correction is not included, using Wiener filtering as described in IsoNet's original publication \cite{liu2022isotropic}, the baseline performance improves.
 These results suggest that \method{} is more robust to CTF artifacts, enabling high-quality reconstructions even in the absence of explicit CTF correction.

 \ps{0.32}